HiddenMasters is a bespoke contemporary music archive curation service – established in 2008.

-HiddenMasters is a pioneering contemporary music archive service – established to serve an important but neglected market.
+HiddenMasters has been established to serve an important but neglected market.

 By combining specialist knowledge to exhaustive research and digital renovation, HiddenMasters facilitates the discovery of long-forgotten music within these artist’s catalogues that masters’ rights holders in many instances don’t even know exists.